Datience/SQL-Projects/Formatted Name/Read.md

 # Formatted Name

-This script was written to create a new joint formatted name of Person1 and their spouse using the formulas provided:
+This script was written to create a new joint formatted name of Alumni's and their spouse using the formulas provided below.
+Then, update the CRM.
+The reason behind creating new joint formatted name was to ensure that all the alumni's and their spouse have correct names in the mail they receive.

 ### Formula:

-1. If Person1 has no spouse, but has a set prefix in the dataset -> "Prefix" + "Last Name"
+1. If Person1 has no spouse, but has a set prefix in the dataset -> ##"Prefix"## + "Last Name"

 2. If Person1 has spouse, both have set prefixes and have the same last name in the dataset -> "Prefix" & (Spouse) "Prefix" + (Spouse) "Last Name"